usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The verifier SHALL make a determination of sensor and endpoint performance, integrity, and authenticity.
 Acceptable methods for making this determination include, but are not limited to:

-* Authentication of the sensor or endpoint
+* Authentication of the sensor or endpoint.
-* Certification by an approved accreditation authority
+* Certification by an approved accreditation authority.
 * Runtime interrogation of signed metadata (e.g., attestation) as described in [Section 5.2.4](#attestation).

 Biometric comparison can be performed locally on claimant's device or at a central verifier.
 Since the potential for attacks on a larger scale is greater at central verifiers, local comparison is preferred.